 Nature has been engineering on Earth since the beginning of time.
 Have you ever considered how it solves some of the most complex problems?
-From filtering water to withstand extreme weather conditions, nature has adapted to new environmental challenges in the most efficient ways.
-Here we’ll explore examples that show how applying biomimicry in architecture can lead to more efficient buildings.
-We will also feature the concept of Living architecture and explore sustainable solutions that have existed for thousands of years and offer thought-provoking ideas to rethink the industrial approach to the built environment.
+From filtering water to enduring extreme weather conditions, nature has adapted to new environmental challenges in the most efficient ways.
+Here, we’ll explore examples that show how applying biomimicry in architecture can lead to more efficient buildings.
+We will also feature the concept of living architecture, explore sustainable solutions that have existed for thousands of years, and offer thought-provoking ideas to rethink the industrial approach to the built environment.

 Biomimicry is a scientific approach that takes inspiration from nature’s forms, processes, and ecosystems to create more sustainable designs.
 This interdisciplinary method is based on studying living organisms and their functions in the natural environment to find innovative solutions.
 Biomimicry is not a new concept.
 Already the ancient Greeks looked to nature for inspiration, mimicking the flight of birds to design the first flying devices.